 The aim of the animal feed sector is to improve the competitive position of AIC member companies within the agri supply industry.
 This is achieved by the sector through following a number of objectives including:

-Legislation on animal feed is harmonised at European Union (EU) level.
-It applies to feed for food-producing animals, including farmed fish, and also to feed for non-food producing animals, including pets, zoo and circus animals and creatures living freely in the wild.
-Horses and rabbits are classed as food-producing animals.
-The legislation applies to the manufacture, sale and supply of animal feed in the United Kingdom and is divided according to the main set of regulations.
-Links to relevant pieces of legislation are provided.
+The legislation outlined in this section applies to the manufacture, sale and supply of animal feed in the United Kingdom and is divided according to the main set of regulations.
+Links to relevant pieces of legislation and guidance are provided.

 There is an ever increasing focus on the environmental impact of feed and AIC provides support for members on the environmental policies affecting feed mills and feeding advice, as well as updates on sustainability issues.